 We are going to work with a six inch round cake.
 When you slice this size cake into triangular pieces, you usually get about 10 pieces.
 With the way I’m going to show you, you can get up 16 slices of cake.
 Your cake is going to go a lot further with this method!

-I like to serve my cake chilled, right out of the refrigerator.
-A chilled cake slices a lot easier too, especially a cake that is three or four layers high.
-But of course, you can serve and slice your cake at room temperature too.
+Chill cake first.
+A chilled or cold cake slices a lot easier too, especially a cake that is three or four layers high.
+You can serve the cake chilled or allow it to come to room temperature after slicing.

-- Cut the cake down the middle, using a sharp knife that is long enough to cut through the whole cake in one cut.
+- Cut the cake down the middle, using a sharp serrated knife that is long enough to cut through all the cake layers in one cut.
 You want a nice clean cut.
+Use a gentle sawing motion.

 - From the side of the cake, make a cut at a 90 degree angle from your first cut.
 This will square off the side of the cake.
 You basically end up with a “heel” of cake.
 These are the pieces you give to the guests who love lots of frosting and a little bit of cake.